cloudflare/workers-rs/README.md

 npx wrangler publish
 ```

-If you would like to have `wrangler` installed on your machine, see instrunctions in [wrangler repository](https://github.com/cloudflare/wrangler2).
+If you would like to have `wrangler` installed on your machine, see instructions in [wrangler repository](https://github.com/cloudflare/wrangler2).
 ## Durable Object, KV, Secret, & Variable Bindings

 All "bindings" to your script (Durable Object & KV Namespaces, Secrets, and Variables) are